 John Cain Arena

-John Cain Arena (formerly known as Melbourne Arena) at Melbourne Park was completed in 2000 and offers unparalleled flexibility for events and functions.
-This incredibly versatile venue boasts an ICU internationally accredited 250 metre cycling track, a Plexicushion tennis court used predominantly for the Australian Open Grand Slam Tennis Championship, concert quality acoustics, and innovative seating design that ensures spectators are close to the action at all times.
+John Cain Arena (formerly known as Melbourne Arena) at Melbourne Park opened in 2000 and offers unparalleled flexibility for events and functions.
+This incredibly versatile venue boasts an ICU internationally accredited 250 metre cycling track, a tennis court used predominantly for the Australian Open, concert quality acoustics, and innovative seating design that ensures spectators are close to the action at all times.

 During construction (and during the 2006 Commonwealth Games) the arena was simply known as Multi Purpose Venue and it opened as Vodafone Arena before Hisense took over the naming rights.
-As of August 2018, the venue became Melbourne Arena following a deal with the Victorian Government and from December 2020, it was renamed again to John Cain Arena.
+As of August 2018, the venue became Melbourne Arena following a deal with the Victorian Government and from December 2020, it was renamed again to John Cain Arena - in honour of the former Victorian Premier who was largely responsible for the vision to create the Melbourne Park precinct.

 As well as tennis and cycling, the venue plays host to basketball with NBL teams Melbourne United and South East Melbourne Phoenix calling it home, as well as netball with the Melbourne Vixens & Magpies playing the majority of their home games at the venue.
 Previously, it was also home to the South Dragons, Victoria Giants & Victoria Titans.
 John Cain Arena caters for all tastes, with 10 food and beverage outlets and 4 merchandise outlets within its expansive public space.
 The total area of the venue is 13,100 square metres, with a floor space of 2,760 square metres.